Stable homology isomorphisms for the partition and Jones annular algebras: Introduction

 \section{Introduction}

 To say that a family of augmented $R$-algebras exhibits \emph{homological stability} is to say that the maps induced on homology by $\iota_n$ are isomorphisms in a range of degrees which increases with $n$.
-Here $\t$ is the trivial module obtained as the quotient of $A$ by the augmentation ideal.
+Here $\t$ is the trivial module obtained as the quotient of $A$ by the augmentation ideal, and $R$ will be commutative and unital throughout.

 Various authors have proven stability results for Temperley-Lieb algebras \cite{BH,BHComb,Sroka}, Brauer algebras \cite{BHP}, Iwahori-Hecke algebras of types $A$ and $B$ \cite{Hepworth,Moselle}, and, most recently, partition algebras \cite{BHPPartition}.
-In many of these cases, the homology is stably identified with that of an algebra whose homology is known to be stable, and the authors show that these identifications actually hold in all degrees under the assumption that some defining parameter is invertible.
-For the Temperley-Lieb algebras \cite{Sroka} and Brauer algebras \cite{Boyde}, these global identifications have been shown to hold independently of the parameter when the number of strands is odd.
-In parallel, Patzt \cite{Patzt} has studied representation stability for these algebras.

-Often, in the existing literature, one is not proving homological stability for the algebras $A_n$ directly, but rather proving a stable isomorphism to some family $B_n$ whose homology is known to be stable, and then getting stability for the $A_n$ as a corollary.
-This paper is intended to advertise the virtues of approaching such questions by \emph{fixing $n$} and attempting to resolve $B_n$ over $A_n$, forgetting altogether that $A_n$ and $B_n$ each belong to family.
+In many of these cases, the authors do not prove homological stability for the algebras $A_n$ directly, but rather prove that the homology of $A_n$ is isomorphic in a range to that of some family $B_n$ whose homology is known to be stable, and then get stability for the $A_n$ as a corollary.
+This paper is intended to advertise the virtues of approaching such questions by \emph{fixing $n$} and attempting to resolve $B_n$ over $A_n$, forgetting altogether that $A_n$ and $B_n$ each belong to family, following the template of \cite{Sroka}.